seansteel3/ML_trader/README.md

 <!-- Feature Selection -->
 ### Feature Selection

 Features for both the Gain10 and Neg30 models were selected by fitting a random forest with 250 trees and a max depth of 4 over the entire training dataset.
 The features with a cumulative importance score of <0.91 were kept and the rest discarded.
+This prevented the chance of overfitting and reduced the risks of running into issues finding a reasonable decision boundary which are associated with the "curse of dimensionality."
 Figure 3 shows the features importance scores on the final random forest model for illustration.

 Interestingly, the most important features for predicting if a security will increase in value within the next 6 months (Gain10) are almost entirely technical indicators.
 Even four of the five fundamental indicators are still heavily tied to share prices.
 Additionally, the most predictive features are also heavily tied to historical volatility.
 This may likely stem from the fact we are trying not to predict ultimate increases in value, which may be more connected to company fundamentals, but rather transient increases value of at least 10% at least 1 time within the near future.